cyberark/conjur-service-broker/README.md

-# README
+## Getting Started

-The Conjur Service Broker will allow you to interact with your external Conjur service from applications running within a Cloud Foundry (CF) deployment.
+The Conjur Service Broker will allow you to interact with your external Conjur instance from applications running within a Cloud Foundry (CF) deployment.
+You will need to have an existing Conjur installation in order to use the Conjur Service Broker; for more information about installing Conjur, please visit [conjur.org](http://conjur.org) or check out our [github repository](https://github.com/cyberark/conjur).

+## Installation Instructions

-## Installing the Conjur Service Broker
+#### Installing the Conjur Buildpack

 Before installing the Conjur Service Broker, you will need to load some buildpacks into your CF installation.
-The Conjur Buildpack uses [summon](https://cyberark.github.io/summon/) to load secrets into the environment of CF-deployed applications based on the app's `secrets.yml` file.
+The Conjur Buildpack uses [Summon](https://cyberark.github.io/summon/) to load secrets into the environment of CF-deployed applications based on the app's `secrets.yml` file.
 The Conjur Buildpack is a decorator buildpack, and requires the meta-buildpack to work properly.

-#### Installation Instructions

 Install the `meta-buildpack` by cloning the [meta-buildpack repo](https://github.com/cf-platform-eng/meta-buildpack) and running
 (while logged into your CF deployment via the CF CLI):